Tashkent – Samarkand – Bukhara – Tashkent

 - Ark Fortress – the oldest citadel dating back to I century BC where one can feel the history of the great fortress covered in beautiful legends and myths.

-Come out of the terminal and meet the driver and guide.
+Come out of the terminal and meet the driver.
+Transfer to the hotel.

 Start sightseeing tour of Tashkent (5-6 hrs) visiting old and new parts of the city: